wybo/agentbase/README.md

 Simply subclass ABM.Model to build a model, supplying the three methods.

+We'd be grateful if you cite/link to AgentBase when you use it for a model or publication.

 #### Development installation

 If you want to tinker with AgentBase itself, instead of just building a model that uses it, you will need to do as follows (on Mac/Linux).